duckduckgo/duckduckgo-help-pages/_docs/privacy/smarter-encryption.md

 <p>
     <strong>To be clear, this means that your searches and browsing history are still completely anonymous.</strong>
 </p>
-    If you have any concerns, please feel free to reach out to us directly at
+    If you have any concerns, please feel free to
-    <a href="mailto:privacy@duckduckgo.com">privacy@duckduckgo.com</a>.
+    <a href="https://help.duckduckgo.com/duckduckgo-help-pages/company/contact-us/">contact us</a>,
+    or join the discussion in the <a href="https://reddit.com/r/duckduckgo>DuckDuckGo subreddit</a>.
 </p>